 Some people still need an old version of Internet Explorer to connect to certain websites.
-For example, you might use an internal business website that requires an outdated version of IE. If you must use Internet Explorer for some things, don’t use it for everything—open it only to use that specific website and use another browser most of the time.
+For example, you might use an internal business website that requires an outdated version of IE. If you must use Internet Explorer for some tasks, don’t use it for everything—open it only to use that specific website and use another browser most of the time.

-You can also install an IE Tab browser extension for Firefox or Chrome.
-Configure IE Tab to always load that old website in an Internet Explorer frame inside your browser and you won’t have to worry about opening and closing IE. Just browse with your modern browser and, when you visit the old website, it will automatically load with IE inside your modern browser.
+You can also install the IE Tab Chrome extension, which lets you render pages using IE inside Chrome.
+Configure IE Tab to always load that old website in an Internet Explorer frame inside your browser and you won’t have to worry about opening and closing IE. However, this tool is not free and still requires using the outdated version of Chrome for Windows XP.

 You could also try changing your user agent to trick a site into thinking that you’re using IE. However, this won’t work for sites that actually require you to use Internet Explorer.

 What Is the Best Browser for Windows XP?

 Unfortunately, the Windows XP browser scene is essentially dead.
 You have no real options:

 - Internet Explorer is completely dead and you should avoid it at all costs.